thephez/dpp-spec/docs/data-contract.md

     ✔ should have an array of unique strings
 ```

-## State Transition Structure
+## State Transition Basic

+### Data Contract Create Basic

-Structure validation verifies that the content of state transition fields complies with the requirements for the field.
-The data contract `contractId` and `signature` fields are validated in this way and must pass validation tests as defined in [js-dpp](https://github.com/dashevo/platform/blob/v0.21.5/packages/js-dpp/test/integration/dataContract/stateTransition/DataContractCreateTransition/validation/basic/validateDataContractCreateTransitionBasicFactory.spec.js).
+Basic validation verifies that the content of state transition fields complies with the requirements for the field.
+The data contract create transition fields are validated in this way and must pass validation tests as defined in [js-dpp](https://github.com/dashevo/platform/blob/v0.22-dev/packages/js-dpp/test/integration/dataContract/stateTransition/DataContractCreateTransition/validation/basic/validateDataContractCreateTransitionBasicFactory.spec.js).
 The test output below shows the necessary criteria:

 ```text
 validateDataContractCreateTransitionBasicFactory